Pan-Arabism: Decline

 The decline of pan-Arabism is attributed to several factors.
 Problems persisted over a wide range of issues since the inception of pan-Arabist philosophy in the late 1800s, which, until its decline, had kept pan-Arabism on course for causal failure.
-The factors include: the promotion of pan-Islamism, the sectarian and social differences within the different Arab societies; the competition between different Arab leaders to be the leading voice for the Arab and Islamic worlds; and, to a lesser extent, military defeat against an enemy force.
+The factors include: the promotion of pan-Islamism, sectarian and social differences within Arab societies; competition among Arab leaders to be the leading voice for the Arab and Islamic worlds; and, to a lesser extent, military defeats at the hands of an enemy force.

 The promotion of pan-Islamism had been a key aspect within Arab and Muslim societies.
-Such philosophy dictated for a united Islamic ‘Ummah’ or the close bounding of all Islamic communities to maintain and promote an essence of one family, one cause.
-The philosophy of pan-Arabism placed itself in contradiction to the philosophy of pan-Islamism as was clarified by religious scholars and Sheikhs within the various Arab countries, especially the Persian gulf.
-The belief held by critics emphasized that pan-Arabism separated itself from the Ummah in that it only promoted Arab unity and ideals, not Islamic ones.
-The religious conservatism within the societies propelled pan-Islamism to defeat alternative thoughts such as pan-Arabism.
+Such philosophy dictated a united Islamic or the close bonding of all Islamic communities to maintain and promote the essence of one family, one cause.
+The philosophy of pan-Arabism was in contradiction with that of pan-Islamism, as clarified by religious scholars and sheikhs across the various Arab countries, especially in the Persian Gulf.
+The belief held by critics emphasized that pan-Arabism separated itself from the by promoting only Arab unity and ideals, not Islamic ones.
+The religious conservatism within the societies propelled pan-Islamism to defeat alternative perspectives, including pan-Arabism.

-Various sectarian and social differences within the various Arab societies was another fueling factor for pan-Arabism's decline.
-Sporadic Sunni and Shia religious divide exacerbated by internal and foreign factors caused reconsideration within Arab circles as to whether pan-Arabism was viable although the issue was religiously oriented.
+Various sectarian and social differences within Arab societies were another factor fueling pan-Arabism's decline.
+The sporadic Sunni and Shia religious divide, exacerbated by internal and foreign factors, prompted reconsideration within Arab circles as to whether pan-Arabism was viable, although the issue was religiously oriented.
 Social differences toed a similar line.
-Countries like Lebanon and Syria considered secular brought about a clash of thought with the likes of religious Saudi Arabia, whose longstanding promotion of religion was contradictory to the goals of the secular hierarchy within the two Levantine countries, for example.
+Countries like Lebanon and Syria, considered secular, brought about a clash of thought with the likes of religious Saudi Arabia, whose longstanding promotion of religion was contradictory to the goals of the secular hierarchy within the two Levantine countries, for example.